 Probing a material's composition and structure is crucial for our understanding of its properties and interactions.
-From electron microscopy and atom probe tomography to spectroscopy techniques and multi-dimensional NMR, we highlight the cutting edge technologies to visualize soft and hard materials.
+From electron microscopy and atom probe tomography to spectroscopy techniques and NMR cryoporometry, we highlight the cutting edge technologies to visualize soft and hard materials.

-Our annual materials science initiative seminar "Materials for Tomorrow" will take place on Dec 4 in lecture hall RunAn, Chalmers Conference Centre.
-This one-day conference will be immediately followed by the symposium "Light at the Nanoscale: from Molecules to Quantum Computers", which is co-organized by the Nano Excellence Initiative and Materials Science Area of Advance at Chalmers, and Molecular Frontiers.
+Our annual materials science initiative seminar "Materials for Tomorrow" took place on Dec 4 in lecture hall RunAn, Chalmers Conference Centre.
+This one-day conference was immediately followed by the symposium "Light at the Nanoscale: from Molecules to Quantum Computers", which was co-organized by the Nano Excellence Initiative and Materials Science Area of Advance at Chalmers, and Molecular Frontiers.

-In conjunction with the conferences, we will announce the winners of the 2019 Photo Contest.
+In conjunction with the conferences, we announce the winners of the 2019 Photo Contest.